michaelockenden/algorand-flask/blog/blogpost.md

         return get_assets(self.public_key)
 ```

-Now we can use the indexer to find all created assets from the given address
+Now we can use the indexer to find all created assets from the given address.

-`indexer.py`
+`your_application_name/indexer.py`

 ```python
 def get_assets(address):